jbx-protocol/juice-docs-v2/docs/learn/overview.md

 # Overview

-Here's what the protocol lets your do:
+Here's what the protocol lets you do:

 #### **Deploy an NFT that represents ownership over a project**
 <p>